Armstrong Williams: Early life, family and education

-Williams served as a confidential assistant to the chairman of the U.S. Equal Employment Opportunity Commission (Supreme Court Justice Clarence Thomas), a presidential appointee to the U.S. Department of Agriculture, and a legislative aide and advisor to U.S. Senator Strom Thurmond.
+Career

-Williams is the cousin of South Carolina State Senator Clementa Pinckney, who was a victim of the Charleston church shooting.
+After college, Williams worked in Washington DC as a presidential appointee at the U.S. Department of Agriculture, assisting rural farmers.
+Williams served as a confidential assistant to the chairman of the US Equal Employment Opportunity Commission (and future Supreme Court Justice) Clarence Thomas.
+Williams was a legislative aide and advisor to US Senator for South Carolina, Strom Thurmond.

-Media career
+Later, he worked as vice-president for governmental and international affairs at B&C Associates, followed by being part of the formation of the international marketing, advertising, and media public relations consulting firm Graham Williams Group in 1991.
+He is its CEO.

 Radio

-In 1998, Williams united with The Salem Radio Network, which syndicated his national radio show to 26 of the top radio markets in the country.
-In 2002, he reunited with the Newark-based Talk America Radio Network.
+Williams' first radio show began in 1991.
+In 1998, he united with The Salem Radio Network, which syndicated his national radio show to 26 of the top radio markets in the country.
+In 2002, he reunited with the Newark, New Jersey-based Talk America Radio Network.
 Williams joined the lineup at WWRL 1600 AM in March 2005 as co-host with Sam Greenfield on Drive Time Dialogue.

-Williams began hosting a nightly talk show in 2008 on XM Satellite Radio Power 128 (now SiriusXM Urban View) called The Armstrong Williams Show.
-Williams's radio program featured his own opinions, values, and ideology related to political and current issues.
-In June 2018, it was announced that Williams was leaving radio to focus more on his television company.
+Williams began hosting The Armstrong Williams Show, a nightly talk show in 2008 on XM Satellite Radio Power 128 (now SiriusXM Urban View).

 Television

-Williams was hired as a political analyst by Sinclair Broadcasting Group for its News Central program.
+Williams was a political analyst for Sinclair Broadcasting Group's TV program News Central.